 If the orchard has a history of codling moth problems, use conventional insecticide sprays against the first generation.
 If a codling moth source exists nearby, use border sprays (five to six rows) of conventional insecticides.

 Codling moth granulosis virus (Cyd-X, Cyd-X HP, Virosoft CP4)-Check labels for rates.
 REI 4 hr.
 PHI 0 days.
 Most formulations are OMRI-listed for organic use.
 Granulosis virus, a selective biological insecticide, must be ingested to be effective.
 Thorough coverage is important.
 The virus degrades when exposed to UV light.
-Frequent applications (7 to 14 days) may be necessary, especially when codling moth pressure is high.
+Frequent applications (seven to fourteen days) may be necessary, especially when codling moth pressure is high.
 Sprays of Bacillus thuringiensis (Bt) have not proven effective.

 Management-chemical control: HOME USE